-You can prequalify for an auto loan through Carvana on its website and begin shopping the dealer’s online inventory immediately.
+You can prequalify for an auto loan from Carvana on its website and begin shopping the dealer’s online inventory immediately.
 Once you find a vehicle you like, you can complete your purchase paperwork online.
-Carvana will then deliver your vehicle to you for a fee or you can pick it up at a nearby location.
+Carvana will then deliver your vehicle to you for a fee, or you can pick it up at a nearby location.

 You then have seven days (or 250 miles) to get to know the car.
 If you are not satisfied, you can return it with no obligation.

 You can also apply for financing through an outside financial institution to purchase a vehicle through Carvana.
 According to the company, it currently does not work with the following lenders:

 If you have any further questions about financing through Carvana, you can contact one of the company’s finance experts at 1-800-333-4554.

 Find and Compare Bad Credit Car Loans Online

 Having reliable transportation has become more important than ever.
 Whether you are getting to work, taking your kids to school, or shopping for groceries, you need the freedom of your own vehicle to get things done.